kaist-cp/cs500/README.md

   brief description of the purpose of your email.
 The content should at least contain your name and student number.
 Any emails failing to do so (e.g. emails without student number) will not be answered.

+- In the office hour, we should follow the following rules (courtesy of PLRG):

+  + No debugging.

+  + No replay of lectures.

+  + No Gwan-Shim-Bub.
+In other words, you should not ask what you are not aware of.

+  + No study.
+Study home, and bring questions and comments to the office hour.